 Within the Health & Wellness Center there is the Self Care & Resource room.
 This room is designed as a teaching model in order to encourage and empower our students to be proactive with their health care needs.
 This room contains a plethora of up-to-date educational materials in addition to basic over-the-counter (OTC) medications and supplies - all at no cost to our students.

-In addition, through a partnership with Cook's Pharmacy of Shavertown, the Health & Wellness Center keeps on hand a supply of commonly used prescriptions in order to provide convenient, point-of care service for our students.
+In addition, through a partnership with Pharmedix and several local Pharmacies, the Health Center keeps a supply of commonly used prescriptions in the clinic in order to provide convenient, prompt treatment for our students.
 There is a $10.00 charge for these items.

 **In keeping with our Catholic values, the Health & Wellness Center does not distribute condoms or any other type of birth control**